 Hopefully, Observer tells you an interesting story.

-Sources of ideas and inspirations came from all sorts of places.
+Sources of ideas and inspiration came from all sorts of places.
 From sampling screechy kitchen chairs to echoes of tunnels to messing around with music apps on my iPhone during lunchtimes.